isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 * Share: This will share the web view of the cohorts with users you select by entering the users e-mail.
 If the email address you entered in not registered in the database you are prompted with a message saying, "The following user emails could not be found; please ask them to to log into the site first:(email entered)."
 * Export to BQ(BigQuery): This will allow you to create a new table or append to an existing table.
 You must have registered BigQuery dataset with a Google Cloud Project on the registered Google Cloud Projects details page.
-More information on how to register can BigQuery dataset can be found `here<http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/webapp/program_data_upload.html#registering-cloud-storage-buckets-and-bigquery-datasets-a-pre-requisite-for-using-your-own-data-in-isb-cgc>`_.
+More information on how to register a BigQuery dataset can be found `here <http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/webapp/program_data_upload.html#registering-cloud-storage-buckets-and-bigquery-datasets-a-pre-requisite-for-using-your-own-data-in-isb-cgc>`_.
   If a user wants to export their cohort to a premade table of their own, we require it to have the necessary columns.
 Here's the schema:

   {